 You can ask your GP or mental health worker for more information about Older People’s Mental Health services.

-- The Council for Intellectual Disability has Easy Read worksheets that can help you plan where you would like to live in the future and to Manage your money.
+- The Council for Intellectual Disability has Easy Read a worksheet that can help you Manage your money.

 - There is information on Power of Attorneys for people who live in NSW here.